 Mercury Hot Spots and Bioaccumulation in Fish

-Project Status: This project began in January 2010 and is Ongoing
+Project Status: This project began in January 2010 and was completed in March 2016

 We identify which species of fish and which harvest locations expose consumers the most to potentially toxic mercury.
 With this information, we seek to develop the ability to predict which species and areas (hot spots) present the greatest risk to human health, so that managers and legislators can develop effective means to reduce this risk.